eclipse-kura/kura/docs/gateway-configuration/data-service-configuration.md

 The relevant configuration parameters are the following:

-- **connection.schedule.enabled**: Enables or disables the connection schedule feature.
-Please note that in order to enable the connection logic, the **connect.auto-on-startup** parameter must be set to true as well.
+- **Enable Connection Schedule**: Enables or disables the connection schedule feature.
+Please note that in order to enable the connection logic, the **Connect Auto-on-startup** parameter must be set to true as well.

-- **connection.schedule.expression**: The Cron Expression to be used.

-- **connection.schedule.inactivity.interval.seconds**: The inactivity interval duration in seconds.
+- **Connection Schedule CRON Expression**: A CRON expression that specifies the instants when the gateway should perform a connection attempt.
+This parameter is only used if Enable Connection Schedule is set to true.
+The default expression schedules a connection every day at midnight.

+- **Allow priority message to overide connection schedule** - Allows messages beyond a specified priority to force a connection and be sent regardless of connection schedule.

+- **Message schedule priority override threshold** - A message with a priority equal to or less than this threshold will cause the framework to automatically re-connect and send regardless of the connection schedule.

+- **Connection Schedule Disconnect Inactivity Interval Second**: Specifies an inactivity timeout in seconds.
+If the timeout expires, the cloud connection will be automatically closed.
+This parameter is only used if **Enable Connection Schedule** is set to true.